 Smart Energy Recovery (“SER”) is a new eco-friendly company that assists condominium corporations in making energy-saving retrofits to building equipment and systems at no upfront cost to the corporations.

 Here’s how it works.
 SER conducts an inspection of the building’s systems and equipment, such as windows, boilers, HVAC, lighting, motion detectors, CO² detectors and water pipes and reviews the corporation’s utilities bills for the previous two years.
 After a preliminary report has been prepared, SER then commissions a comprehensive independent energy audit which will make recommendations about what equipment/system retrofits should result in reduced energy consumption.
-After the corporation’s board of directors approves the retrofits and a work schedule, the corporation and SER enter into an Energy Savings Performance Agreement (the “Agreement”).
+After the corporation’s board of directors approves the retrofits and a work schedule, the corporation and SER enter into a service agreement (the “Agreement”).

 The retrofit work may include a number of measures that will reduce electricity, gas and/or water consumption on the condominium property, including installation of more energy-efficient lighting, boiler replacement or upgrades, chiller replacement or upgrades, more efficient pumps, load shedding equipment, building energy controls and establishment of energy management best practices.
 SER pays for the cost, installation, ongoing maintenance and monitoring of the new equipment for the 15-year term of the Agreement.